-The Issue Price/ Redemption Price of each Class of Units for any relevant Dealing Day will, subject as provided below in the "Anti-dilution" section, be determined by dividing the net asset value of such Class of Units as at the Valuation Point relating to that Dealing Day by the number of Units of such Class then in issue.
+The Issue Price/Redemption Price of each Class of Units for any relevant Dealing Day will, subject as provided below in the "Anti-dilution" section, be determined by dividing the net asset value of such Class of Units as at the Valuation Point relating to that Dealing Day by the number of Units of such Class then in issue.
 The resulting amount will be rounded to 3 decimal places (in such manner as determined by the Manager) for the Issue Price/Redemption Price.

-Class B Units are available to investors in mainland China only and will not be offered in Hong Kong.
-Details in relation to the prices at which such Units are issued and redeemed will be set out in a separate document.
+Class B Units may be issued and made available to investors in Mainland China only and will not be offered in Hong Kong.
+Details in relation to the prices at which such Units are issued and redeemed will be set out in the relevant Sub-Funds' offering documents applicable to investors in Mainland China.